 In 1973, the college changed its name to the College of Architecture and Urban Studies.
 This change reflected a growing interest in allied fields.
 During the 1970s, masters’ programs in Environmental Systems and Landscape Architecture were established.
 At the same time, the Landscape Architecture department was formed.
 Previously, it was a program within the College.

 In 1980, as the College expanded.
 It opened the Washington Alexandria Architecture Center where students could study landscape architecture, urban design, and architecture—all within an urban environment.
-In 1993, the Research and Development facility was dedicated in Blacksburg.
+In 1993, the Research and Demonstration Facility was dedicated in Blacksburg.
 Its purpose was to support faculty-sponsored research programs throughout the College.
 Additionally, the architecture program was re-organized as a department.

 In 2003, the College was restructured, and during that time, Art and Art History joined the College of Architecture and Urban Studies.
 Three programs were added to the College roster: Landscape Architecture, Industrial Design, and Interior Design.
 The Landscape Architecture program was moved from a department within the College to a program within the School.
 The addition of these programs led to the new school name: School of Architecture + Design.

 In 2007 the programs in art and art history were organized into the School for Visual Arts.
 The department of Building Construction was established as the Myers Lawson School of Construction.
 This School collaborates with the Civil Engineering department in the School of Engineering.